omnetpp/omnetpp/samples/database/README.txt

 Steps to get things up and running (These instructions use Linux command-line syntax, but the equivalent will work on Windows too):

 1. First, you obviously need a working MySQL database.
+The code has been tested with MySQL 4.1, so that's what we recommend.
 Make sure you can log in using the MySQL console ("mysql"), and you can create tables, insert rows etc using SQL.